monamoana/monamoana/README.md

 - 💬 Ask me about colors and movies
 - 📫 How to reach me: shout to the skies
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i like cooking,baking/reading/watching
+- ⚡ Fun fact: i like cooking,listening to music/reading/watching